josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

 Companies can't just hire your knowledge or skills anyway; they have to hire _you_.
-So show who you are and what value you bring to the table beyond just your bona fides.
+So show who you are and what you bring to the table beyond just your bona fides.

 </CalloutPlusQuote>

-I'm certain you have positive qualities that aren't merely the software you know, or the things you've memorized.
-It's the _overlap_ of those qualities and your hard skills, together, that creates your real value.
+Your value isn't just the software you know, or the things you've memorized.
+It's the _overlap_ of all your hard skills and all your other personal qualities that catalyzes your real value.

-As one example: take a comic strip artist, the kind who makes the comics you might see in the paper.
-(Or would have, years ago, when everyone still got papers.
-If you were born after the '90s, just know that we used to get our memes delivered to us printed on paper.)

-Comic strip artists are illustrators, writers, and comics.
-They need to have some skill in all three areas.

-Most comic strip artists, however, aren't as funny as a comedian, as talented as an illustrator, or as skilled as a writer.
-They probably wouldn't be the first candidate picked for any job where just _one_ of those skills was in demand.
-Yet, the three perhaps seemingly unrelated skills catalyze to create the perfect candidate for that specific role.
+No development role _only_ involves development (even if you define "development" as broadly as possible).
+It's still a job a human has to do, largely by actually _talking_ with other humans, and by using a slew of other skills that aren't just typing characters into a text editor.

 If companies just want somebody who knows React, it's easy to find that person.
 (Maybe even a monkey.)

 It's also fairly easy to find somebody who, for instance, communicates well.
-Or, someone and can step in to lead projects where needed.
+Or, someone who's good at managing projects.

 But finding _all_ of those in the same person? *That's* value.
 So find your value, and then talk about it.
-It's not in what you know; it's in _everything_ you bring to the table all together, and your hard skills are just one part of that equation.
+It's not just in what you know; it's in _everything_ you bring to the table all together, and your hard skills are only one part of that equation.

 <CalloutPlusQuote>